clarelinzx/orchestral-texture-classification/README.md

 * Multiple modeling approaches: rule-based, deep learning, pre-trained models, and feature-based hybrid systems
 * Cross-dataset benchmark between the Orchestration dataset ([Le et al., 2022](https://gitlab.com/algomus.fr/orchestration)) and the S3 ([Lin et al., 2024](https://github.com/iis-mctl/mctl-symphony-dataset)) dataset.

-*NOTE: "Piece" in this page all refer to a movement of a symphony (rather than the WHOLE symphony).*
+*Note: "Piece" throughout this repository refers to a movement of a symphony rather than the entire work.*
+*Note: Some code segments are presented as pseudo-code, as several implementations are adapted from previous studies.*

 ## Repository Structure
----
 ```
 orchestral-texture-classification/
 │